geminioo/myBuffet/README.md

-Assignment calucate buffet price using React.
+Assignment calculate buffet price using React.

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).